yangjeep/yangjeep.github.io/_tabs/about.md

 At home, I have a homelab that I enjoy tinkering with.
 It's a great way to experiment with new technologies and keep my skills sharp.

-But perhaps the most important part of my life is my three-year-old daughter Serena.
+But perhaps the most important part of my life is my almost-5-years-old daughter Serena.
 She brings so much joy and love into my life, and I'm grateful for every moment I get to spend with her.

 Click below to connect with me via LinkedIn/Twitter/Github!